olets/zsh-abbr/ROADMAP.md

 - [x] rework variable values to support using (( ${+var} )) instead of [[ -n "$var" ]]
 - [x] no `if [[ $var == true ]]` where just  `if $var` would work
 - [x] any other places to tighten up boolean checks
+- [ ] maybe use zparseopts?
+- [ ] split abbr into its own file, and autoload it